Simon Richter

-Simon Richter (born 16 January 1985) is a Danish-born Gambian professional football defender, who plays for Tårnby FF.
+Simon Richter (born 16 January 1985) is a Danish-born Gambian former professional football defender.
 He also represented the Gambia national team.

 International career

-Richter debuted for the Gambia national football team in a friendly 2-1 win over the Central African Republic on 27 March 2017.
+Richter debuted for the Gambia national football team in a friendly 2–1 win over the Central African Republic on 27 March 2017.

 Personal life

 He is the son of a Gambian father and a Danish mother and the twin brother of Jonathan Richter.